Teaching is not natural.

-Finally, pre-packaged programs are overwhelmingly used with poor minority populations, according to Jonathan Kozol, who argues that this practice is characteristic of a "deeply segregated system in which more experienced instructors teach the children of the privileged."
-In other words, the rich get richer, and the poor get skill-and-kill worksheets and laminated platitudes.
+Finally, prepackaged programs are overwhelmingly used with poor minority populations, according to Jonathan Kozol, who argues that this practice is characteristic of a “deeply segregated system in which more experienced instructors teach the children of the privileged.”
+In other words, the rich get quality instruction, and the poor get drill-and-kill worksheets and laminated platitudes.
 For all these reasons, it is imperative that teachers develop their own unit plans.

 Fortunately, a unit plan can help us master specialized classroom discourse.
-Don't think of units as just curriculum artifacts.
-They are also a mapping process that enables teachers to think carefully about research-supported, teacher-learner-content interactions that help kids meet standards and grow up to save the world.
+Don’t think of units as just curriculum artifacts.
+They’re also a mapping process that enables teachers to think carefully about research-supported teacher-learner-content interactions that help kids meet standards and grow up to save the world.

 Within a unifying theme, a unit guides the sequence and pace of skills and knowledge acquisition described in more granular detail by lesson plans.
 Its importance should not be underestimated, says education consultant Max Thompson, who identifies bad curriculum design as the cause of widespread achievement gaps.
 Tangentially, Thompson emphatically states that because it raises achievement and is connected to how people organize their thinking, the “focal point of learning, especially for students impacted by poverty,” should be vocabulary.